pushpabrol/pk_jwt_token_wrapper/README.md

 ### 1. `/token` (POST)

-This endpoint is used for token exchange.
+This endpoint is used as a wrapper on your IDPs token endpoint.
 Clients can send a request to exchange an authorization code for access tokens.
 The server will validate the request and, if valid, return the tokens.

 Example Request:
 ```json